NotXander4211/JL/readme.md

 By default, stack is always 256 spots in size.

-JL Commands:
+OL Commands:

-#JL will be the basic command
+#OL will be the basic command

-#JL@ is for commands that relate to how the code is read and what needs to be created
+#OL@ is for commands that relate to how the code is read and what needs to be created

-#JL! is for specialized lexer commands
+#OL! is for specialized lexer commands

-#JL@ Current Commands:
+#OL@ Current Commands:

 SS <int>: for the stack size

-ex: #JL@SS 128
+ex: #OL@SS 128

 IVS: To include the variable stack

-ex: #JL@IVS
+ex: #OL@IVS

 EVS: To Exclude the variable stack

-ex: #JL@EVS
+ex: #OL@EVS

-#JL!
+#OL!
 Current Commands:

 DB: to show the debug messages

-ex: #JL!DB
+ex: #OL!DB

 Defaults: